ethcatherders/EIPIP/All EIPIP Meetings/Meeting 001.md

 * Reach out to Bitcoin, Zcash and Ethereum classic to understand their process
 * Reduce frictions for the individuals that want to participate
 * Bring a mentor program
-* Have a different group of editors as assistant and administrator.
+* Have a different group of editors as assistants and administrators.